 The marquee or Freehand selection tool will allow you to select part of the image using predetermined shapes or with a hand-drawn outline.
 The Default on mac or pc is the marquee selection tool but on iPad, it is the Freehand selection tool and this is probably to take full advantage of the pencil.
 Also, be aware that the keyboard shortcut does not work with this tool.

 Selection Brush Tool

 The selection brush tool allows you to select a portion of your image by painting on your canvas.
 You can select, add, or subtract allowing you to add to or remove from your selections, and you can change the brush size to grow or shrink your selection.
-On the iPad you default to the smart selection brush tool instead of just the selection brush tool which lends itself really well to the pencil. (don’t bother with the keyboard shortcut on ipad)
+On the iPad, you default to the smart selection brush tool instead of just the selection brush tool which lends itself well to the pencil. (don’t bother with the keyboard shortcut on iPad)

 Paint Brush Tool

 This tool will create a raster layer to make use of ”painting” colored pixels onto elements of your image.
 Thanks to its antialiasing effects you can achieve softer brush strokes with this tool. (as with most of the other tools the keyboard shortcut doesn’t work).